According to a recent report on CNBC, money was the No. 1 cause of stress for Americans – beating out work or personal relationships.

 Start small

-Small steps can lead to big improvements when putting your finances in order.
+Small steps can lead to big improvements when you put your personal finances in order.
 First, look at the budget and put any goals in writing.
-Tools like Axiom Bank’s AxiomGO mobile banking app can help.
-The My $ Manager integrated budgeting tool allows users to categorize spending.
-Create an itemized list such as dining, entertainment and car insurance, but also include yourself.
+Create an itemized list such as dining, entertainment, and car insurance, but also include yourself.
 By tracking where the largest amount of money goes, we can pinpoint small ways to cut back.
 Even putting aside $5 a month for yourself will add up over time.

 See the bigger picture

-Setting a budget makes it easier to see the bigger financial picture.
-Technology simplifies the old school ledger that was filed away under lock and key at home.
+Setting a budget makes it easier to see the bigger personal finances picture.
+Technology simplifies the old-school ledger that was filed away under lock and key at home.
 Now it takes only a few taps on a smartphone to directly connect with our banking information.
-Accessing important records can be done from anywhere… right in the palm of our hand.
+Accessing important records can be done from anywhere… right in the palm of our hands.

 Celebrate the milestones

 It’s important to recognize an accomplished goal, especially when beginning to adjust spending and saving habits.
-AxiomGO’s My $ Manager budgeting tool will notify users when they’ve reached a milestone, making it easier to track progress.
-Taking a moment to acknowledge those financial wins are encouraging and motivating to keep going.
+Taking a moment to acknowledge those financial wins is encouraging and motivating to keep going.